Giovanni Bazoli: Personal life

-Bazoli is also known for his passion for biblical studies and for his centre-left political leanings.
+Bazoli is also known for his passion for biblical studies and for his center-left political leanings.
 According to media sources, Bazoli is said to have declined an offer to run as leader of the Ulivo coalition in the 2001 political elections, a role then taken on by Francesco Rutelli.

 He is married to Elena Whurer and they have four children.